fastly/pushpin/doc/websocket-over-http.md

 State Management
 ----------------

 Headers of the initial WebSocket negotiation request MUST be replayed with every request made by the gateway.
-This means that if you use Cookies or other headers for authentication purposes, you'll receive this data with every message.
+This means that if the client uses cookies or other headers for authentication purposes, the server will receive this data with every message.

-The gateway also includes a `Connection-Id` header which uniquely identifies a particular connection.
-Unless you're doing something fancy and tracking connections (presence?), though, you shouldn't need this.
+The gateway includes a `Connection-Id` header which uniquely identifies a particular client connection.
+Servers that need to track connections can use this.
+In most cases, though, servers should not have to care about connections.

-It is possible to bind metadata to the connection via a `Meta-Set-*` header.
+It is possible to bind metadata to the connection via a `Set-Meta-*` header.
 This works similar to a cookie.
-The server can set a header name and value that the gateway should echo back on all subsequent requests.
+The server can set a field that the gateway should echo back on all subsequent requests.

-For example, client supplies a cookie which the gateway relays across during connect:
+For example, a client supplies a cookie which the gateway relays across during connect:

     POST /target HTTP/1.1
     Connection-Id: b5ea0e11